thejsj/rethinkdb-proxy/README.md

 |--------------------|-------------------------|-------------|---------------|
 | `tables`           | `--tables`              | `[ ]`       |               |

-Tables to allow acces to.
-Tables must include their datatabase `db.table`
+Tables to allow access to.
+Tables must include their database `db.table`.

 ### Allow Writes <a name='allowWrites'></a>